JMorris1575/christmas17/docs/trivia.rst

 The /trivia/result/n/ Pattern
 *****************************

-.. csv-table::*Does entering /trivia/result/n/ result in the diplay of a fake result page for that question?*
+.. csv-table:: **Does entering /trivia/result/n/ result in the diplay of a fake result page for that question?**
-    :header: 'Result', 'Action to be Taken'
+    :header: Result, Action to be Taken
     :widths: auto

     No, Page not found; create the url pattern